 When I made the decision to return natural, I had no desire to do the “big chop” so I did a long term transition.
 I had an idea of what to expect after previously transitioning for 7 months, but I still didn’t know how to transition to natural hair after having relaxed hair for so long.
 Dealing with transitioning hair for 14 months wasn’t easy, but I was successful.
 If you’re thinking about doing a long term transition, here are some tips to help you have a successful long term transition to natural hair.

 Do Your Research

-Minimize Heat Use
+Minimize Heat Usage

 Not everyone will agree with your decision to be natural.
 It can range from your co-workers, church members or even your own family.
 More than anything, you need to be your own encouragement.
 Loving and appreciating yourself is a must whether it comes to your hair, body type, skin tone, or intellect.
-After this is accomplished, it is possible to get support through Facebook, Meetup groups, blogs and natural hair forums online.
+After this is accomplished, it is possible to get support through Facebook, Meetup groups, blogs, and natural hair forums online.
 You can use these resources for tips, finding events in your area, product swapping and gaining a new “transition buddy” or “curlfriend”.
-Online support is good, but always remember to caution when providing information via social networks.
+Online support is good, but always remember to caution when providing personal information via social networks.